Refund Policy for Title IV Funds:

 - Taking an exam, an interactive tutorial or computer assisted instruction

 - Participating in an online discussion about academic matters

 - Initiating contact with a faculty member to ask a question about the academic subject studied in the course

 - Logging into an online class (without active participation)

 Students who are marked as “never attended” for all their classes in the term are administratively withdrawn from the University by the Office of the Registrar.
 The students’ courses are deleted (non-punitive) and their financial aid is canceled.
 The student, his/her academic advisor, course instructor(s) and the Financial Aid and Housing Offices are notified of this withdrawal.

 Students who are reported as “never attended” for one or some of their courses (but not all) are assigned a “W” grade for the “never attended” course(s) in the fourth week of class by the Office of the Registrar unless notification via email is received by the Registrar’s Office from the instructor stating the student is now attending class.
 The student, his/her academic advisor, course instructor(s) and the Financial Aid and Housing Offices are notified of this/these course withdrawal(s).

-During final grade entry in Web Advisor, a course instructor will enter the last date of attendance along with a non-passing grade “F or NC”.
+During final grade entry, a course instructor will enter the last date of attendance along with a non-passing grade “F or NC”.
 The non-passing grade may be due to poor academic performance or because the student has stopped attending class.

 At the end of each term, all federal financial aid recipients who receive non-passing grades, “F” and “NC”, are reported to the Office of Financial Aid.
 Financial Aid staff will calculate the Return of Title IV funds amount to be returned to federal financial aid programs, if any, in accordance with federal regulations.
 Any refund owed to a federal financial aid program is the student’s responsibility and will appear as a charge on the student’s account.